microsoft/appcenter-sdk-android/README.md

 The SDK is currently in private beta release and we support the following services:

-1. Analytics: Sonoma Analytics helps you understand user behavior and customer engagement to improve your Android app.
+1. **Analytics**: Sonoma Analytics helps you understand user behavior and customer engagement to improve your Android app.
 The SDK automatically captures session count, device properties like Model, OS Version etc. and pages.
 You can define your own custom events to measure things that matter to your business.
 All the information captured is available in Sonoma dashboard for you to analyze the data.

-2. Error Reporting: Sonoma SDK will automatically collect crash log every time your app crashes.
+2. **Error Reporting**: Sonoma SDK will automatically collect crash log every time your app crashes.
 The log is first written to the device's storage and when the user starts the app again, the crash report will be forwarded to Sonoma.
 Collecting crashes works for both beta and live apps, i.e. those submitted to Google Play or other app stores.
 Crash logs contain viable information for you to help resolve the issue.
 The SDK lets you add a lot of power to a crash where a developer can collect and add additional information to the report if they'd like.

 This document contains the following sections: